Best Potty Seat 2021

-Last Updated: The Best Potty Seat 2018.
-A. fter comparing and testing dozens of potty seat (and cleaning up a lot of messes!), we picked the Baby Bjorn Toilet Trainer as the best potty seat.
+Last Updated: The Best Potty Seat 2021.
+A. fter comparing and testing dozens of potty seat (and cleaning up a lot of messes!), we picked the Munchkin Sturdy Potty as the best potty seat.

-The Baby Bjorn is a seat insert that attaches to a full-size toilet seat.
-It comes equipped with a unique adjustment dial to fit most toilet seats.
+We loved the Munchkin Sturdy Potty, a seat insert that attaches to a full-size toilet seat.
+In our testing, the no-skid base to held the seat firmly to the toilet–no slipping.
 It also includes an angled splashguard (handy to guide pee into the toilet bowl) and a contoured, molded seat for tushy comfort.
-Price: $24.

 Why Trust Us